1912 Aromatherapy is the creation of Shelagh Lenon, Certified Aromatherapy Health Professional (CAHP).

 - The School for Aromatic Studies: Aromatic Applications for the Skin – 61 hour course, completed December 2016

-- National Association for Holistic Aromatherapy: March 2016 webinar: Aromatherapy for Atopic Dermatitis and other Inflammatory Skin Conditions.
+- National Association for Holistic Aromatherapy PD webinars: Taking Care of Your Skin Naturally with Aromatherapy, Aromatherapy Support for Adrenal Fatigue, Aromatherapy for Atopic Dermatitis and other Inflammatory Skin Conditions.

 - Joyessence Aromatherapy Centre: Essential Oils in Colour Chemistry Course – 15 hour course, February 2016